 Did you once play an instrument and put it down?
 Have you been inspired to play music, though never tried?
 Maybe now is the time to act on it?
 Stop comparing yourself to others or thinking it will be too difficult.
 Just try it.
 It may bring great joy into your life like you never imagined.
 It may also build your brain and create neural pathways that will serve you in many other areas.
 Stop putting off inspirations and dreams, act now!

 In almost everyone I notice tension and constriction in the throat chakra and down into the chest.
 There always was a lot of tension in this area of my body as well.
 It can be relieved and our energy freed up by allowing ourselves to work and play with sound.
 Try experimenting with different types of voice work, including toning, sounding and singing.
 Allow yourself to make weird and funny sounds whenever you can.
 Make crazy contorted faces.
 Talk out loud really slow and exaggerate what you are saying.
 Try sitting and just toning.
 You can use the vowel sounds and musical scales.
 Play with different pitches, effects, tones.

 You can free and have far greater access to your energy through freeing your voice.
 It is a great way to awaken your feelings and life force.
 I have taken a number of different kinds of voice classes throughout my life.
 Sometimes I have taken private lessons and other times group classes.
 The intention for me was not to become a great singer, I’m not.
-It has always been to transform and open up my energy, to free my voice and expression.
+It has always been to transform and open up my energy, to free my voice, creativity and self-expression.
 It is all about transformation, healing and growth.
 I highly recommend this type of voice work to everyone.

 Speaking from Your Heart

-Freeing my own voice through voice work, public speaking classes, HeartSpeak circles, private therapy and coaching was an important part of my freeing myself from social anxiety, PTSD, and fears around public speaking and self-expression.
+Freeing my own voice through voice work, speaking classes, HeartSpeak circles, private therapy and coaching was an important part of freeing myself from social anxiety, PTSD, and fears around public speaking and self-expression.